 FGFACILITY has limits on HAPs, both individually and aggregate.
 It also has a limit on a specific HAP, ethylbenzene.
 Individual HAPs are to be less than 8.9 tpy while aggregate HAPs are to be less than 22.4 tpy.
 Ethylbenzenes limit is 7.9 tpy.
-All of the aforementioned limits are based on a 12 month roling time period.
+All of the aforementioned limits are based on a 12-month rolling time period.

-The most emitted HAP was xylene, most typically around 2.4 tpy.
-Ethylbenzene emissions were frequently near 1 tpy.
-Aggregate HAP levels were around 4 tpy, The HAP amounts from FGFACILITY did include the minute amount contributed via natural gas combustion.
-HAP emissions were below permit permit limits based on records review.
+The most emitted HAP was xylene, with its highest rate of emissions being 2.72 tpy.
+Ethylbenzene highest emissions rate was 1.22 tpy.
+The highest aggregate HAP emission levels were 4.3 tpy, The HAP amounts from FGFACILITY did include the minute amount contributed via natural gas combustion.
+HAP emissions were below permit limits based on records review.